skirushkin/memolog/README.md

 # Memolog

 Memolog is an in-memory logger, which extend any other logger.
-Designed to work with [Sentry](https://github.com/getsentry/sentry-ruby).
+Designed to work with [Sentry](https://github.com/getsentry/sentry-ruby) but it's not necessary.
-It adds `memolog` extra section to Sentry errors.

 ## Installation